-Brake fade is the partial or total loss of braking power, all of which are caused by overheating the brakes.
+Brake fade is the partial or total loss of braking power, all of which are caused by overheating the service brakes (the brakes operated by pushing the brake pedal).
 There are three kinds:

 The material used for the pads has an operating temperature range.
 If this range is exceeded the pad materials melt and can lubricate the disc rather than provide friction.
 They can also vaporise, or ‘gas-out’ which creates a layer that has less friction.
 As they cool again they will create a glazed brake pad and brake rotor.
 Pushing the brake pedal down with glazed rotors and pads feels like you are pushing against a piece of wood, and that there’s hardly any stopping power.